UBogun/Xojo-pigpio/README.md

 ###Credits
 To Paul Lefebvre for Xojo-gpio and Björn Eiríksson for his brilliant Einhugur Tech blog.
-And of course to whoever stands behind the pgio team.
+And of course to whoever stands behind the pigio library.
 Great work!